eflanili7881/SVFUnpacker/README.md

 - Fill required areas.
   - Enter smv.exe binary path.
     - The file path that's smv.exe.
-      - Binary name doesn't need to be smv.exe.
+      - Binary name doesn't need to be **smv.exe**.
 Just to be sure content of file is identical to smv.exe.
-      - You don't need to enter *"*'s if path has spaces in it.
+      - You don't need to enter **"**'s if path has spaces in it.
   - Enter SVF path.
     - The folder path that contains *.svf files.
       - Currently, script not support extract *.svf's from multiple folders.
 It'll be implemented.
-      - You don't need to enter *"*'s if path has spaces in it.
+      - You don't need to enter **"**'s if path has spaces in it.
   - Enter SourceISO path.
     - The folder path that contains source *.iso files.
-      - You don't need to enter *"*'s if path has spaces in it.
+      - You don't need to enter **"**'s if path has spaces in it.
   - Enter DestinationDIR path.
     - The folder path where you're gonna expand target ISO's.
-      - You don't need to enter *"*'s if path has spaces in it.
+      - You don't need to enter **"**'s if path has spaces in it.
 - See the script does it's magic.
 Here's an example when I'm unpacking Windows 7 Ultimate build 7600 patches:

   ![image](./pictures/324200780-78fbb519-2759-48e9-8ec5-d249b8650f81.png)